timou0911/Ethernaut-Writeup/22. Dex ★★☆☆☆/README.md

 ## Breakdown & Analysis

 1. The formula in the function `getSwapPrice()` contains a flaw.
 The division will result in having more balance before each swap.
+2. We can swap token 1 and token 2 alternately.

 |              | DEX - Token1 | DEX - Token2 | Player - Token1 | Player - Token2 |
 | ------------ |--------------|--------------|-----------------|-----------------|